sudarshan85/learning-agent/content/post/mercari_1.md

 I will be using the [FastAI](https://docs.fast.ai/) library for all my coding.
 The latest version of the library facilitates representing data easily and building state-of-art simple models quickly.
 You can participate in the FastAI [forums](http://forums.fast.ai), where people seek help and provide support.

 ## Dataset
 As I mentioned earlier, medical data often include structured and unstructured information together.
-Typically, when deep learing models have more data to work with, they provide better results.
+Typically, when deep learning models have more data to work with, they provide better results.
 Unfortunately, medical data is very messy and there are privacy concerns in accessing them.
 So, when I started on this project, I wanted to build my architecture using a dataset that has been cleaned and ready to use.
 So I turned to [Kaggle](www.kaggle.com)!

 Surprisingly, I couldn't find many datasets that actually included both structured and unstructured information together.
 There were plenty of image datasets, NLP datasets that contained only text, and tabular datasets.
 After a bit of searching, I found a dataset that fit my needs: [Mercari Price Suggestion Challenge](https://www.kaggle.com/c/mercari-price-suggestion-challenge).
 This competition concluded 10 months ago.

-[Mercari](https://www.mercari.com/) is Japan’s biggest community-powered shopping app.
+[Mercari](https://www.mercari.com/) is Japan&#146;s biggest community-powered shopping app.
 Sellers post items that they want to sell along with an asking price.
 Mercari offers pricing suggestions to them.
 The objective of this competition is to build an algorithm that automatically suggests the right product prices.
 The data provided including user-inputted text descriptions of their products (unstructured data component), including details like product category name, brand name, and item condition (structured data component).
-The data can be downloaded using the [Kaggle API](https://github.com/Kaggle/kaggle-api) software using the command `kaggle competitions download -c mercari-price-suggestion-challenge`.
+The data can be downloaded using the [Kaggle API](https://github.com/Kaggle/kaggle-api) software using the command `Kaggle competitions download -c Mercari-price-suggestion-challenge`.

-This is a *Kernals only* competition, wherein you only provide a kernal (aka a script/code) which is then run on Kaggle servers to produce output and compare results.
+This is a *Kernels only* competition, wherein you only provide a kernel (aka a script/code) which is then run on Kaggle servers to produce output and compare results.
 My objective for working with this dataset is not necessarily to get a good score.
 It's more so to learn how to build an end-to-end architecture with the FastAI library.

 ## Environment Setup
 I first created a new basic Anaconda environment using `conda env create -yn mer python=3.7`.
 The FastAI [Github README](https://github.com/fastai/fastai/blob/master/README.md#installation) has information to do a basic install.
 But I have access to a machine that uses CUDA10.
 Furthermore, I always use the developer version, as the library is being actively developed with new features and bug fixes coming rapidly.
 Thus, having an updated developer version is helpful.
 I also use [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) along with some helpful extensions.
 For the initial setup, I've created a bash script that installs and sets everything up.
 The script can be found in [this](https://gist.github.com/sudarshan85/74569c627be99ddfd48586b71e6a8b9b) gist.